 The first restaurant I remember ever going to was Gulliver's and while people are bound to disagree – I find it to be the best pizza in Chicago.
 When I lived further south I had fixes of Lou Malnati's which is a very similar pie.
 It's cheesy, the crust is thick and the sauce is more tomatoes than sauce.
 Gulliver's differs by seasoning.
 It is heavier on the oregano/basil than other similar pies.

-I will also have to say that Chicago pizza is the best pizza in the world – so far.
-This makes Gulliver's the best pizza in the world.
-Wouldn't you drive north to Howard for the best pizza in the world?
+I will also have to say that Chicago pizza is mechanical bull for sale the best pizza in the world – so far.
+This makes Gulliver’s the best pizza in the world.
+Wouldn’t you drive north to Howard for the best pizza in the world?

 Gulliver's